 Celery stew is an Iranian dish with many variations.
 This is how my grandmother made hers; with chopped fresh mint and flat leaf parsley.
 The more traditional variations use chunks of beef or lamb.
 I make mine with chicken thighs. —cookingProf

 Chop the onion.
 Add one tablespoon of olive oil to a medium-sized pot and cover it with the chopped onions.
 Roll the chicken thighs and place them seam-side down on the onion bed.
-Salt and pepper to taste.
+Sprinkle with salt and pepper.
 Cover the pot and cook over medium heat until all the juices are absorbed and the onions are caramelized (about 20 minutes).

 Peel the potato and microwave for 2 minutes (could be done ahead of time).
 Slice the potato into 1/3 inch rounds.
-Add 3-4 tablespoons of olive oil to a non-stick pot.
+Add 3 to 4 tablespoons of olive oil to a non-stick pot.
 Line the bottom with the potato slices and transfer the strained rice to the pot such that it covers the potatoes.
 If you like, dot the rice with two tablespoons of butter.
-Steam the rice over medium heat for about 20-25 minutes.
+Steam the rice over medium heat for about 20 to 25 minutes.

 Serve the celery stew over a bed of rice.
 The potatoes at the bottom of the pot must be delicately browned and crispy now.
 They can be served on the side.
 These potatoes, translated literally from Farsi, are called "bottom of the pot."

 I was gifted with the love for cooking as a very young girl growing up in Tehran.
 I would follow my grandmother to the fresh produce market every day in summer days and help carry her basket home.
 I would then stand around at her foot in the kitchen and she would reward me with delicious morsels of the food she was cooking.

 My two prominent occupations/preoccupations are cooking and teaching computer science/writing computer programs.
 I find both equally rewarding.